Marie Skłodowska Curie (MSCA) Postdoctoral Fellowships

 All research areas can be funded.
 Find a research group at Ghent University, which you would like to join, in our Research Directory.

-The proposal is written jointly with the host organisation (i.e. a supervisor who is a full professor at Ghent University).
+The proposal is written jointly with the host organisation (i.e. a supervisor who is a professor at Ghent University).

 Mobility is key!
 Check the mobility rule in the MSCA Work Programme.